venkatapavan318/venkatapavan318/README.md

 COLLEGE CHIRALA  in the stream of mechanical engineering complete in 2020 .
 After i did my graduation in 2023 .
 ST.ANN'S COLLEGE OF ENGINEERING AND TECHNOLOGY in the stream of mechanical engineering then my CGPA was 6.87.
-I have a beautiful family of 4 members  .
-My father is a painter and mother is a tailor .
-I have a one younger brother.
-They are always motivated and supported to me in every time.
-Now i have interested in software developer  but  i have to learn a some developing skills they are python core and python advanced .
-Some web technologies are learn for basic they are  html and css .
+Now i have interested in software developer  but  i have to learn a some developing Programming language skills they are python core and python advanced , java , c , javascript .
+Some web technologies are learn for basic they are  html and css , bootstrap .
-This time my habbits are watching movies and playing carrom and cricket .
-And finally my short term goal is to get a job for reputed company like yours .
-Where i can prove my skills and improve my knowledge .Long term goal is to be respectable position for where i work.

 <br>

 🔭 I’m currently working on Linked in clone<br><br>🌱 I’m currently learning cloud services & Backend developing skills<br><br>💬 Ask me about Python , Html , Css , Javascript , Bootstrap , django , microsoft excel , microsoft word & power point<br><br>📫 How to reach me venkatapavanvangara318@gmail.com<br><br>⚡ Fun fact i love capturing memories .... 📷